michaelslice/turing-terminal-front-end/README.md

 ## Description

-Turing-Terminal is a web-based financial terminal developed using React, and Django.
+Turing-Terminal is a web-based financial terminal developed using React, TypeScript, Django, Python, PostgreSQL, Firebase, Docker, and SocketIO.

 ## Prerequisites